Kristonitas/live-reload-fail/README.md

 # Live reload fail

-This is a minimum project used to test `webpack-dev-server` and `html-webpack-plugin` combo when using `"web"` or `"node"` as compilation target (inside `webpack.config.js`).
+This is a minimum project used to test `webpack-dev-server` live reloading when using `"web"` or `"node"` as compilation target (inside `webpack.config.js`).
 When using `"node"` target, live reloading doesn't work and there are no obvious warnings inside the terminal or browser console.

 To run the server with `"web"` target:
 ```